 See About server certificates for more information on certificates and full steps for various certificate configurations with ArcGIS Server.

-ArcGIS Server does not support SSL-offloading through a reverse proxy/load balancer.
+ArcGIS Server does not support SSL offloading through a reverse proxy or load balancer.
 If your configuration uses a reverse proxy, it must redirect to either the ArcGIS Web Adaptor or directly to ArcGIS Server over HTTPS.

 Change your HTTP protocol settings

 In some cases, ArcGIS Server administrators will want to relax the default restriction of HTTP communication.
 In almost all cases, this is to allow communication over both HTTP and HTTPS.
 You can do so using the ArcGIS Server Administrator Directory.

 - Sign in to the directory as an administrator.
 The URL is formatted as https://server.domain.com:6443/arcgis/admin.

 - Browse to security > config > update.

 - Open the Protocol drop-down menu and select the desired protocol.

 Only in very rare scenarios will an administrator set the site protocol to HTTP Only.
 If you are not certain about your reasons for doing so, set the protocol as either HTTP and HTTPS or HTTPS Only.

 Enable HTTP Strict Transport Security